userstyles-world/userstyles.world/docs/faq.md

 That's the reason why some styles have more installs than views.
-You don't necessary need to visit a style page to have it installed, e.g. third-party applications can directly install any style.
+You don't necessary need to visit a style page to have it installed, e.g. third-party applications can directly install any style (e.g. Stylus' inline search).

 ### How do I remove the `Get Stylus` button?